snej/nimdbx/README.md

 ## "NimDBX" vs. "libmdbx"

 I'm not calling this a libmdbx "wrapper" because it doesn't present exactly the same API.
-For instance, I've renamed some entities, like "database" instead of "environment", and "collection" instead of "DBI".
+For instance, I've renamed some entities, like "database" instead of "environment", "collection" instead of "DBI", "snapshot" instead of "read-only transaction".
 And I'm not committing myself to exposing every single feature of libmdbx.

 But yes, this is really just a thin Nim shell around the libmdbx C library.